RuihuaJi/AmmosUncover/README.md

 ## Usage

-Ones are recommended to download the source code and import via **Eclipse**.
+It is recommended to download the source code and import via **IDEA** or **Eclipse**.
+This project is built using Maven.
+It's recommended to import it into an IDE as a Maven project.

+**The "org.jar" library in the directory "lib" of project directory "AdaptiveSearchbasedUnknownBehaviorExplorer" is needed to be manually added to the project's libraries (e.g., build path -> libraries).**

+Moreover, JRE 8 (e.g., java[1.8.291.10]) or higher versions are recommended.

 ### Entrance Classes in the Java Project
 To use AMMOSUNCOVER, we prepare the following two entrance classes in the Java Project's package "org.ruihua.ASUBE.AdaptiveSearchbasedUnknownBehaviorExplorer.process".